Throughout history, individuals have sought numerology to gain insight into their lives and world.

 Start by writing down your birthday.

-Convert the day, month and year of your birthday down to single digit form.
+Convert the day, month, and year of your birthday to single-digit form.

 Example 1: If your birthday is July 20, 1953, then write:

 Day: 20 = 2+0 = 2

 Month: July is the 7th month = 7

 Year: 1953 = 1+9+5+3 = 18 = 1+8 = 9

 Example 2: If your birthday is July 22, 1953, however, because the day is a master number, instead, you would write: